aws-samples/amazon-api-gateway-url-shortener/client/README.md

 ```

 ## Setup

+**In order for the local client to work for testing, be sure and set the *UseLocalClient* option when launching the backend stack**

 **The following commands need to be run from within the `client` folder.**

 ### 1. Update the environment variables in the `.env` file.